tomalaforge/angular-challenges/docs/src/content/docs/challenges/angular/50-bug-effect-signal.md

 ## Bonus Challenge

-- Try to implement this feature with a `computed` signal `isPriceIncreased`, use this signal in a `effect` to determine, if the alert should be shown or not.
+- Try to implement this feature with a `computed` signal.